fzaiter/Fzaiter.github.io/README.md

 ## Report a bug or suggest an improvement

 If you encounter an issue or have an idea for improving this project, please submit an issue using the issues tab above.
-This will help me address the problem and make the project better for everyone.
+This will help me address the problem and make the project better.

 ## Lessons learned